villaitatti/dpub/README.md

-# Digital Publishing app example
+# Yashiro and Berenson: Arti History between Italy and Japan
+This project is being migrated from Drupal to ResearchSpace

-## How to develop
+## How to use
 Checkout this repository and attach it as a storage using this command:
 ```
 ./build.sh -Dbuildjson=./researchspace/researchspace-root-build.json \